MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 To convert your old classifications to sensitivity labels, do one of the following:

-- Edit existing sensitivity labels that are already published, and specify the label settings you want for sites and groups.
+- Use existing labels: Specify the label settings you want for sites and groups by editing existing sensitivity labels that are already published.

-- Create and publish new sensitivity labels that have the same names as your existing classifications.
+- Create new labels: Specify the label settings you want for sites and groups by creating and publishing new sensitivity labels that have the same names as your existing classifications.

 Then:

 1. Use PowerShell to apply the sensitivity labels to existing Office 365 groups and SharePoint sites by using name mapping.
-Use the next section for instructions.
+See the next section for instructions.

 2. Remove the old classifications from the existing groups and sites.